A machine learning route between band mapping and band structure: Band structure calculations

-\begin{enumerate}[wide, labelwidth=!, labelindent=-8pt] \item[] \textbf{DFT calculations.} The crystal structure of bulk WSe$_2$ with 2H stacking (2H-WSe$_2$) belongs to the P6$_3$/mmc space group and consists of two Se-W-Se triatomic layers as shown in Supplementary Fig.~\ref{fig_ballstick}.
+The crystal structure of bulk WSe$_2$ with 2$H$ stacking (2$H$-WSe$_2$) belongs to the P6$_3$/mmc space group and consists of two Se-W-Se triatomic layers as shown in Supplementary Fig.~\ref{fig_ballstick}.
 The stacking order of the two hexagonal layers is -$BAB$-$ABA$- and the long $c$-axis is oriented perpendicular to the layers.
 Electronic structure calculations were performed within DFT using the local density approximation (LDA), the generalized-gradient approximation (GGA-PBE and GGA-PBEsol), and hybrid (HSE06) exchange-correlation functionals as implemented in FHI-aims \cite{Blum2009}.
-The atomic orbitals basis sets, the integration grids and Hartree potential employed for all calculations are according to the default ``tight'' numerical settings of FHI-aims.
+The atomic orbitals basis sets, the integration grids and the Hartree potential employed for all calculations are according to the default ``tight'' numerical settings of FHI-aims.
 A 16$\times$16$\times$4 uniform {\bf k}-gird was used to sample the Brillouin zone.
 The Broyden-Fletcher-Goldfarb-Shanno optimization algorithm was used to relax the atomic positions until the residual force component per atom was less than 10$^{-2}$ eV/\AA.
 Supplementary Table~\ref{Table_1} shows the optimized lattice constants, $a$ and $c$, as obtained by the evaluation of the analytical stress tensor \cite{KNUTH201533} using different exchange-correlation functionals.
-In all BS calculations, we included the effect of spin-orbit coupling, which is known to introduce a large splitting of the outermost valence states of bulk 2H-WSe$_2$~\cite{Voss_1999}.
+In all BS calculations, we included the effect of spin-orbit coupling, which is known to introduce a large splitting of the outermost valence states of bulk 2$H$-WSe$_2$~\cite{Voss_1999}.